-The selected remedy is based on an evaluation of alternatives given the challenging circumstances of an existing residential neighborhood which was developed over areas where waste was disposed.
-An unrestricted cleanup would necessitate extensive excavation, including some building demolition, and would be overly destructive to the existing residential properties.
+The selected remedy is based on an evaluation of alternatives given the challenging circumstances of existing public use areas which were developed over former ash dumps.
+An unrestricted cleanup would necessitate extensive excavation, including some building demolition, and would be overly destructive to the existing public use properties.
 An unrestricted use remedy is not feasible or necessary to be protective of human health and the environment.
-The selected remedy will consist of excavation and removal of target fill and contaminated soil within the top two feet to meet the residential SCO remedial goals.
-The criteria to which potential remedial alternatives are compared are defined in 6 NYCRR Part 375 and a consideration of each of these criteria is described below.
+The remedy will consist of excavation and removal of target fill and contaminated soil within the top two feet (one foot at the Corning Painted Post High School) to meet restricted residential SCO remedial goals.
+The criteria to which potential remedial alternatives are compared are defined in 6 NYCRR Part 375 and a consideration of these criteria is described below.
 The first two evaluation criteria are termed "threshold criteria" and must be satisfied in order for an alternative to be considered for selection.